karlnicholas/javaee-security-quickstart/readme.md

 * Install the archetype in local repository with `mvn install`
 * Go to `Preferences > Maven > Archetypes` and `Add Local Catalog`
 * Select the catalog from file (`archetype-catalog.xml`)
-* Create new Maven project and select the archetype (remember so select `Include snapshot archetypes`)
+* Create new Maven project and select the archetype

-If you have any troubles with installation in Eclipse, you may want to have a look at this issue: #74